enjoy-digital/litepcie_ptm_test/README.md

 ![](doc/ptm_sniffer.png)

+The Xilinx PHY however allow generating the PTM Requests from the AXI interface, so a PCIePTMInjector module hasn't been required.

 [> Run Unit-tests
 -----------------

 Implementing the PCIePTMSniffer module required doing some hardware capture with Litescope of the GTPE2 <-> PCIE2 hardblock traffic.
-These raw captures have been used to create descrambling/decoding logic and can be found in test directory.
+These raw captures have been used to create the descrambling/decoding logic and can be found in test directory.

 These tests can be exectuted with:
 ```sh